joshprzybyszewski/cribbage/README.md

 GO111MODULE=on go mod vendor
 ```

+3. Download mongodb from [here](https://www.mongodb.com/download-center/community) using [these instructions](https://docs.mongodb.com/manual/installation/).
+Make sure you have a mongodb server running.

-3. In one terminal, start the server
+4. In one terminal, start the server

 ```bash
 go run main.go
 ```

+  - to start with an in-memory database, use `-db=memory`

-4. In a couple other terminals, start a couple clients:
+5. In a couple other terminals, start a couple clients:

 ```bash
 go run main.go -client
 ```

-5. From here, you should be directed through the game using [survey](https://github.com/AlecAivazis/survey).
+6. From here, you should be directed through the game using [survey](https://github.com/AlecAivazis/survey).
 Happy Playing!

 ## Legacy Binary
 If you'd like to play the first version of our game, you can run the legacy player, which allows you to play dumb and calculated NPCs: